Becoming a Detective

 - Psychotic disorders

 CBT is often combined with medication management for those recovering from addiction to drugs like heroin or other opioids.
-Because opioids cause both a physical and psychological dependence, combining medications and CBT is often the best way to help these people improve.
+Because opioids cause physical and psychological dependence, combining medications and CBT is often the best way to help these people improve.

 CBT is an individualized approach to treatment for mental illness and addiction.
 Putting the patient in control over how much of the treatment is delivered and how success is measured can be one of the greatest benefits of this treatment approach.
-If you’d like to learn more about how CBT can help you or a loved one recover from addiction or mental illness, contact us at Michael’s House.
-Our admissions coordinators are available to take your call 24 hours a day.Sources 1 “Cognitive Behavioral Therapy.”
-Mayo Clinic, Mayo Foundation for Medical Education and Research.
-29 Dec.
-2017.
-2 Weinstock, Marjorie.
-“Staff Perspective: CBT for Depression – Elements of Session Structure.”
-Center for Deployment Psychology.
-24 June 2016.